John Coffee: Battles of Emuckfaw and Enotachopo Creek

-In the Battles of Emuckfaw and Enotachopo Creek, he was seriously wounded.
+He was seriously wounded in the Battles of Emuckfaw and Enotachopo Creek.
 On January 22, 1814, Jackson was encamped about 12 miles (19 km) from Emuckfaw.
-At dawn, a strong force of Red Sticks, camped 3 miles (4.8 km) away, attacked Jackson's position but were driven off after about thirty minutes.
+At dawn, a strong force of Red Sticks camped 3 miles (4.8 km) away and attacked Jackson's position but were driven off after about thirty minutes.
 Jackson sent Coffee with a force of 400 to burn the Indian camp.
 Upon seeing the strength of their position, Coffee did not attack and returned to Jackson's position.
 The Red Sticks attacked again.
 Coffee was seriously wounded when he led a small party to turn their flank.
 The Creek were driven off with a loss of 54 killed.
 At this point, Jackson had no choice but to retreat to Fort Strother.
 Because of the difficulty of the earlier crossing of the Emuckfaw Creek, Jackson took a longer route back to Fort Strother.
 Even so, the crossing was difficult.
 On the morning of January 24, 1814, he began to re-cross the creek.
 When Jackson's artillery was about to enter the ford, alarm shots sounded in the woods.
 Having anticipated an attack, Jackson had ordered his advance guard to counterattack and attempt an envelopment.
 The rear guard panicked and retreated.
-For reasons unknown, the Red Sticks were unable to take advantage of the situation, and a handful of defenders drove them off.
+For unknown reasons, the Red Sticks could not take advantage of the situation, and a handful of defenders drove them off.
 Jackson's losses for the two engagements were 24 killed and 71 wounded.
 The Creek's casualties were 54 killed and an unknown number of wounded.
 Andrew Jackson and his force withdrew back to Fort Strother.